Home

 RDNA2 (RX 6000)SupportedSupportedSupportedSupported

-RDNA3 (RX 7000)SupportedLimitedSupportedLimitedThere is an unconfigurable temperature threshold below which the fan does not get turned on, even with a custom curve.
-The power cap is also sometimes lower than it should be.
-Requires kernel 6.7+.
+RDNA3 (RX 7000)SupportedLimitedSupportedLimitedFan zero RPM mode is enabled by default even with a custom fan curve, and requires kernel 6.13 (linux-next when writing this) to be disabled.
+The power cap is sometimes reported lower than it should be.
 See #255 for more info.

 GPUs not listed here will still work, but might not have full functionality available.
 Monitoring/system info will be available everywhere.
 Integrated GPUs might also only have basic configuration available.